Stage 1: Self-Discovery | Clarity Compass

 Which voices are contributing to your confusion?
 Separate them.

-• Fear: What is it saying?
-Is this mine, or inherited?
+Fear: What is it saying?
+Is this yours, or inherited?

-• Other people's expectations: What is it saying?
-Is this mine, or inherited?
+Other people's expectations: What is it saying?
+Is this yours, or inherited?

-• Desire/excitement: What is it saying?
-Is this mine, or inherited?
+Desire/excitement: What is it saying?
+Is this yours, or inherited?

 Step 4: Apply what you know

-Pull from everything you have learned in this course for the decision you are facing and ask yourself what it tells you about this decision:
+Pull from everything you've learned in this course for the decision you're facing and ask yourself what it tells you about this decision:

-• My shadow (what might I be hiding from?):
+Your shadow (what might you be hiding from?):

 Step 5: The body check

-Sit quietly with the two (or more) options in front of you.
+Then sit with the two (or more) options in front of you for a bit.
 Imagine yourself living with each one.
 Not just the immediate aftermath, but 6 months from now.

-• When I imagine choosing Option A and living with it for 6 months, what do I feel in my body?
+When you imagine choosing Option 1, 2, 3, or 4 and living with it for 6 months, what do you feel in your body?

-• Which option makes me feel lighter?
-Which makes me feel heavier? ("Lighter" is usually closer to the truth.)
+Which option makes you feel lighter?
+Which makes you feel heavier? ("lighter" is usually closer to the truth).

 Step 6: The overnight rule